ACTEA-Erasmus/m2c3-plc/Ad02/Subchapter01.md

 | Cmd | Command | ... | ... |

 ## Suffix (option)
-The suffix is option that:
+The suffix is an option that:
 * Gives information about the SI units.
 * Gives the relationship to the electrical drawings